protontypes/open-sustainable-technology/README.md

 - [spatialEco](https://github.com/jeffreyevans/spatialEco) - R package for spatial analysis and modelling of ecological systems.
 - [allodb](https://github.com/ropensci/allodb) - An R package for biomass estimation at extratropical forest plots.
 - [ecoCore](https://github.com/EcologicalSemantics/ecocore) - A standard vocabulary for the ecological community, a need expressed repeatedly over the past few years at workshops focused on ecological, environmental, and population-based semantics.
+- [photosynthesis](https://github.com/cdmuir/photosynthesis) - An R package with modeling tools for C3 photosynthesis, as well as analytical tools for curve-fitting plant ecophysiology responses.

 ### Cryosphere